 Even a full week after the burnings, “The Purging of Anacostia” was trending.
 Screens were pumped full of burning LLS’s, Anacostians fleeing to the stability and safety of the ruins of Georgetown, and red-faced talking-heads screaming about the government’s lack of efficacy in tracking down on the “SVC Master Cell.”

 “It does seem rather incessant,” Chandra replied before consuming another mouthful of massaman curry, “Raymond, if you would not mind too terribly, I need a bit more bone-marrow.”

 “Do you?
 I don’t know if I’ve got any left!”

 “I know it’s an unfortunate situation, but you’re the only one who can do it.
-The rest of us can’t even break your skin.”
+We can’t even break your skin.”
 Nico reminded him.

-“I’m aware, but the extraction of vital parts of my person is more concerning to me than the pain.”
+“I’m aware, but extracting vital parts from my person is more concerning than the pain.”
 His companions’ expressions remained unchanged, so Raymond accepted his fate, “Anything in the name of Science.”